genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 </TabItem>
 <TabItem value="classes">

-Class consolidators simply need to be able to build output objects on demand.
+Consolidator objects need to be able to build output objects on demand.
 There is no need to interact with the database at this point.

 ```kotlin